The LLM Bottleneck: Why Open-Source Vision LLMs Struggle with Hierarchical Visual Recognition: Why Are VLLMs Poor at Hierarchical Visual Recognition?

-We systematically investigate potential causes of VLLMs' low performance on hierarchical visual understanding.
+We systematically investigate potential causes of VLLMs' low performance on hierarchical visual recognition.
 We first extensively study prompt variations in Section~\ref{subsec:prompts} and reveal that some prompts can lead to marginally better results than the rest, but the results remain generally bad.
-We then examine VLLMs' visual encoders and subsequent visual tokens to see whether and where essential visual information is lost when it forwards through VLLMs (Section~\ref{sec:visionbad}).
-Interestingly, the discriminative cues in the visual tokens are maintained across various stages of the VLLM architectures, leading to about the same hierarchical image classification results immediately after the visual encoder, after the projection to the language token space, and at the very last layer of an LLM.
-Finally and surprisingly, we find that the generally believed powerful LLMs, {even the one with 72B parameters} in our experiments, lack basic taxonomy knowledge and are likely responsible for VLLMs' poor performance on hierarchical visual understanding!
-(We believe this conclusion is true for open-source VLLMs, but we urge readers not to extrapolate it to proprietary LLMs because we could not probe their intermediate embeddings.)
+We then examine open-source VLLMs' visual encoders and subsequent visual tokens to see whether and where essential visual information is lost when it forwards through VLLMs (Section~\ref{sec:visionbad}).
+Interestingly, the discriminative cues in the visual tokens are maintained across various stages of the VLLM architectures, leading to about the same hierarchical visual recognition results immediately after the visual encoder, after the projection to the language token space, and at the very last layer of an LLM.

+\emph{Finally and surprisingly, we find that the generally believed powerful LLMs, even the one with 72B parameters in our experiments, lack the taxonomy knowledge of our visual world,} hence likely responsible for VLLMs' poor performance on hierarchical visual recognition!
+(We believe this conclusion holds for open-source VLLMs, but we urge readers not to extrapolate it to proprietary ones because we could not probe their intermediate embeddings.)

-\subsection{Language Prompts Are \emph{Not} the Bottleneck}
+\subsection{Language Prompts Are \textbf{\emph{Not}} the Bottleneck}